lowRISC/opentitan/hw/ip/aes/doc/_index.md

    The output is forwarded to the output register in the CSRs but not stored back into the State register.
    The internal State register is cleared with pseudo-random data.

-   _Depending on the cipher mode, the output of the final round is potentially XORed with either the value in the IV registers (CBC decryption) or the value stored in the previous input data register (CTR mode), before being forwarded to the output register in the CSRs.
+   _Depending on the cipher mode, the output of the final round is potentially XORed with either the value in the IV registers (CBC decryption) or the value stored in the previous input data register (CFB, OFB, CTR modes), before being forwarded to the output register in the CSRs.
-   If running in CBC mode, the IV registers are updated with the output data (encryption) or the value stored in the previous input data register (decryption)._
+   If running in CBC mode, the IV registers are updated with the output data (encryption) or the value stored in the previous input data register (decryption).
+   If running in CFB or OFB mode, the IV registers are updated with the output data or the output of the final cipher round (before XORing with the previous input data), respectively._

 Having separate registers for input, output and internal state prevents the extraction of intermediate state via TL-UL bus interface and allows to overlap reconfiguration with operation.
 While the AES unit is performing encryption/decryption, the processor can safely write the next input data block into the CSRs or read the previous output data block from the CSRs.